b3rito/peeko/README.md

 ## Workflow

 1. Inject the payload into a vulnerable web application
-2. Victim’s browser loads the agent and connects to your peeklo server
+2. Victim’s browser loads the agent and connects to your peeko server
 3. From the control panel, you issue commands to fetch URLs or scan targets
-4. peeklo logs and returns the content of internal services
+4. peeko logs and returns the content of internal services

 ---